yenkeyke25/kids-calculator/README.md

 # kids-calculator
-helps kids to able to learn multiplication tables easily
+help kids to able to learn multiplication tables easily